engineerjames/process-pilot/README.md

 - `name`: The name of the process.
 This should be unique within the manifest.
 - `path`: The path to the executable or script to be run.
 - `args`: A list of arguments to be passed to the process.
-- `timeout`: The maximum time (in seconds) to wait for the process to start or stop.
+- `timeout`: The maximum time (in seconds) to wait for the process to stop.
 - `shutdown_strategy`: The strategy to use when shutting down the process.
 Possible values are:
   - `do_not_restart`: Do not restart the process after it stops.
   - `restart`: Restart the process after it stops.
 This is the default.